mahad-hashmi2804/mahad-hashmi2804.github.io/README.md

 It uses the IMDb search API to search for the movies and shows by title and uses another external API to get the iframes for the videos.

+jQuery is also used a bit in the website.

+This also uses the `fetch` function to make API calls.

+Also, makes use of the history API to change the URL without reloading the page.

 ### How to use:
 1. Go to the website: https://mahad-hashmi2804.github.io/
 2. Search for a movie or TV show by title